-Thank you for your interest in helping us with the peer review process.
-(If you haven't already signed up, click here to sign up for the PanSIG Journal review team.)
+Thank you for your interest in helping us with the peer-review process.
 Please understand that most of the journal manuscripts submitted can be reviewed by a generalist rather than a specialist.
 So, research and/or teaching expertise on a sub-genre is not absolutely necessary for review purposes.

 The editor will assign you papers to review which are likely to be close to your area of interest.
-Within a week of the review paper being assigned, please feel free to inform us of your area-specific choice(s) if the assigned paper is not to your liking.
-We will send you a copy of the paper in your area (if available) and you can start your review.
+Within a week of the review paper being assigned, please inform us if you are unable to review the submission assigned to you.
 Please remember that you cannot choose a paper on your own.
 You can only choose the area of interest.
 Any request for an alternative paper to review must be received within 48-72 hours of receiving the assigned paper.
-In general, we ask that a review be completed within a week of being assigned.
+In general, we ask that a review be completed within a month of being assigned.
 The editorial team will send you frequent reminders to complete the job.
 We will expect you to stay in touch with the editorial team throughout the review process.